- Dr. Susan Rose

 As part of my healing, I am writing our love story.
-I’m writing it out in my own handwriting, so that our grandchildren will have both the story and my handwriting as a memory.
-But, I have decided to share it here as well.
-I thought it might help others through the commitment that is marriage as well as grief.
+I have decided to share it here because I thought it might help others through the commitment that is marriage as well as grief.

 As I was writing, I noticed that I was writing to him.
 As the reader of this blog, I felt that you should know the voice so that it would make better sense.